Revliter/deepl-toolbox/README.md

 This repo is to facilitate experiments of deep learning.

+Most implementations here are based on some common dependencies so that they can be modified easily.

 It is composed of:
 - datasets: fast dataset loading and preprocessing
 - logging: better logging tools